PaytmLabs/nerve/README.md

 # Prerequisites
 NERVE will install all the prerequisites for you automatically if you choose the Server installation (CentOS 7.x and Ubuntu 18.x were tested) (by using `install/setup.sh` script).
 It also comes with a Dockerfile for your convenience.

-Keep in mind, NERVE requires python 3.x and libraries such as python-nmap, requests, etc. and needs root access for the initial setup.
+Keep in mind, NERVE requires root access for the initial setup on bare metal (package installation, etc).

+Services and Packages required for NERVE to run:
+* Web Server (Flask)
+* Redis server (binds locally)
+* Nmap package (binary and Python nmap library)
+* Inbound access on HTTP/S port (you can define this in config.py)

+The installation script takes care of everything for you, but if you want to install it by yourself, keep in mind these are required.

 # Installation
 ## Deployment Recommendation